Platform-OS/pos-cli/gui/next/README.md

 ### Update and run the tests
 When making changes and developing new functions, please make sure you will modify or add automated test scenarios placed in the `playwright` directory.

+The one rule to follow here is that each test scenario should be completely independent.
+You cannot rely on the previous tests to prepare any data as each test can be ran in parallel in a random order.
+The initial data is seeded using the public repository: https://github.com/Platform-OS/pos-cli-gui-qa

 #### Manually run tests

 To manually run the tests, you would require a test instance that has the testing code deployed and test data seeded.